XintSong/RMSF-net/README.md

-## RMSF-net
+## RMSF-net:Accurate Prediction of Protein Structural Flexibility by Integrating Intricate Atomic Structures and Cryo-EM Density Information

 ### System requirements
-Ubuntu 18.04, UCSF chimera,
+- Ubuntu 18.04
+-

 We recommened Linux system, with GPUs or CPUs support (This script is for CPU version, simply editing will be suitable for GPU support).